BBC Southern Counties Radio: BBC Sussex and BBC Surrey relaunch

 BBC SCR became BBC Sussex and BBC Surrey on 30 March 2009.
 Though the two stations broadcast on different frequencies, the infrastructure and management teams remained unaffected.

-In a statement, a Southern Counties spokesman said: "For a long time we have been working hard to make our programmes and news bulletins even more local with dedicated programmes in Sussex and Surrey, so we now feel that the name ‘Southern Counties’ doesn’t fully describe what we do.
-The ethos of the station will stay exactly the same – to entertain our listeners, brighten their day and tell them everything they need to know about life in Sussex or Surrey."

 Brighton Festival and Fringe

 Increasingly, in its latter years, BBC SCR worked to provide extensive and interactive coverage of the Brighton Festival and Fringe.
 Aside from dedicating a daily hour-long show to Brighton's festivals, it also provided in-depth internet coverage, including reviews, features and video clips.